 So why was Namely such a success for Forrest?
 Jennifer thinks it had everything to do with how the system was first set up.
 “It was seriously the best implementation I’ve ever been through.
 To have an implementation team set milestones and then actually hit them was absolutely wonderful.”
 She had gone through rocky setups before in her career and was pleasantly surprised by how smoothly the process went.

 “The team truly educated me during implementation and was there to hold my hand as much or as little as I needed.”
 Namely’s dedicated team of implementation specialists helped tailor the platform to the company’s unique needs and even helped advise Jennifer on how to handle the employee roll-out.
 That same attention to detail has made it possible for over 1,000 companies across all industries to use Namely successfully.

 As companies grow and develop, what they expect out of an HR platform evolves.
 For businesses considering Namely, Jennifer advises keeping the future in mind.
 “Have a good understanding not just of your current state, but your future state.
 Make sure you’re communicating that vision to both the sales and implementation team at Namely.
 They will make sure you get what you need out of the product today—and tomorrow.”

 Because no one knows your company better than you, be sure to communicate any subtleties as well.
 Is there something unique about how you handle timekeeping, for example?
 “In many ways, you’re acting as an educator.”
 Get ahead of these details and Namely’s team of implementation specialists can build an HR platform fit for a coatings manufacturer—or any other business.

-Forrest Technical Coatings is just one of the 1,000+ companies that use Namely to streamline their HR, payroll, benefits, and time management needs.
+Forrest Technical Coatings is one of more than 1,400 companies that use Namely to streamline people operations, payroll, benefits, and time & attendance needs.